-He'd seen the pictures, there wasn't denying the resemblance.
+But he'd seen the pictures; there was no denying the resemblance.

 "His name is William Cobb.
 He was taken in by Haly; the circus has ties with the Court of Owls.
 They generate groups of young athletes every decade for the Court to take and train as assassins..."

 "...you were supposed to become an assassin, Richard.
 Everything you learned was for a purpose."

 He felt something fly out of his mouth, and when he ran his tongue over the throbbing pain, he tasted blood.